Revolt of Hasan Khan Salar: Qajar Counterattack and Defections

-With the departure of Hamza Mirza, Hasan Khan Salar was able to drastically extend his power.
+With the departure of Hamza Mirzeh, Hasan Khan Salar was able to drastically extend his power.
 He conquered Sabzevar, Torshiz, Joveyn, Buzanjird, Qaen, Esfarayn, and Torbat-e Haidari.
 Amir Asadollah Khan of Qaen saw that his forces couldn't defend the region from Salar anymore.
 Instead of facing punishment by the Qajar forces, he fled to Herat.
 His son Alam Khan was captured for a brief period but later managed to escape to his father in Herat.
 The reign of Salar over Qaen was cruel and a mullah who was friendly towards Asadollah Khan was blown from a gun because he continued to preach Asadollah Khan during his sermons.
 Nishapur under Imamverdi Khan Bayat had resisted Salar even though he was applying substantial pressure on the city.
-With the crowning of Nasir al-Din on October 20, Tehran was anxious to resolve the conflict.
-Sultan Murad Mirza was sent with a force of 7,000 and 4 artillery pieces to reconquer Khorasan.
-Yar Mohammad sent 1,000 troops under Jabbar Khan Alakozai to aid Murad Mirza.
-As a result he gained the favour of the shah and Nasir al-Din gave the Heratis 4 cannons in recognition of their help.
-Yar Mohammad also received the title of Zahir-al Daula.
+With the crowning of Naser al-Din Shah Qajar on 20 October, Tehran was anxious to resolve the conflict.
+Morad Mirza was sent with a force of 7,000 and 4 artillery pieces to reconquer Khorasan.
+Yar Mohammad sent 1,000 troops under Jabbar Khan Alakozai to aid Morad Mirza.
+As a result he gained the favour of the shah and Naser al-Din gave the Heratis 4 cannons in recognition of their help.
+Yar Mohammad also received the title of Zahir al-Dowleh.

 The royal forces were dependent on the Zafaranlu Kurds for aid, as it was the middle of winter.
 However, Jafar Qoli Khan Shadlu was afraid of the wrath of the state and submitted to the Qajars.
 He left Khorasan for Tehran on 25 January 1849.
 Many other khans defected as well.
-During February Hasan Khan Salar lost control over Qaen, Torshiz, Torbat-e Haidari, and Joveyn.
+During February, Hasan Khan Salar lost control over Qaen, Torshiz, Torbat-e Haidari, and Joveyn.
 Salar attempted to stop the Qajar force at Joveyn, however he was routed and 200 of his men were killed in the battle.
-Shortly after this, Sabzevar, which was besieged shortly before the Battle of Joveyn, fell on March 9.
-Mirza Muhammad Khan was taken prisoner.
+Shortly after this, Sabzevar, which was besieged shortly before the Battle of Joveyn, fell on 9 March.
+Mirza Mohammad Khan was taken prisoner.
 Qajar forces reportedly committed atrocities during the siege of Sabzevar, which would only further strengthen the resolve of the people of Mashhad to resist government forces.
-Sultan Murad Mirza then marched on Nishapur and reached the city on March 21.
-Imamverdi Khan Bayat welcomed Sultan Murad Mirza into Nishapur.
+Morad Mirza then marched on Nishapur and reached the city on 21 March.
+Imamverdi Khan Bayat welcomed Morad Mirza into Nishapur.